Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Week 1 Progress

 Cloned the repository and located all six candidate files referenced in the maintainer's grep output.
 Read full file contents (not just the grep snippets) to understand the complete context around each DoD mention.
 Drafted before/after wording for five files.
-Identified that `mcafee_security_software/group.yml` is fundamentally different from the other five — its entire content is a DoD-specific mandate with no generic equivalent — and set it aside rather than risk misrepresenting the rule's purpose.
+Identified that `mcafee_security_software/group.yml` is fundamentally different from the other five — its entire content is a DoD-specific mandate with no generic equivalent — and set it aside to avoid misrepresenting the rule's purpose.
 Posted a scoping comment on the issue before starting edits, naming exactly which files this PR would cover, to avoid the ambiguity that caused contribution #1's PR to be closed.

 ### Code Changes